 The need for businesses and their IT departments to implement information security protocols can not be ignored.

-In years past, it was enough to simply implement antivirus software and firewalls, but that is no longer the case.
-Today, organizations must successfully identify and mitigate risks early on to prevent attacks.
+In years past, it was enough simply to implement antivirus software and firewalls.
+That is no longer the case.
+Today organizations must successfully identify and mitigate risks early on to prevent attacks.